-During the second quarter of fiscal 2012, the Company received \$50,000 in share subscriptions to a financing which closed subsequent to the period-end.
-On November 9, 2011, the Company issued 3,856,000 units at \$0.50 per unit for gross proceeds of \$1,928,000 under a non-brokered private placement.
-Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
-Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.75 per common share, for a total of 1,928,000 shares.
-The full value of \$1,928,000 was assigned to the common shares.
+During the third quarter of fiscal 2012, the Company issued 3,856,000 units at \$0.50 per unit, for gross proceeds of \$1,928,000, under a non-brokered private placement.
+Each unit consisted of one common share and one half of one transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.75 per common share.
 In connection with the private placement, as a commission, the Company issued 205,100 units valued at \$102,550 with terms similar to those issued under the private placement and paid \$5,250 in cash.
 The Company incurred other cash share issuance costs of \$26,906 on the private placement.

-The Company anticipates completing an additional unit private placement during fiscal 2012 of 2,500,000 units priced at \$0.80 per unit, for total gross proceeds of \$2,000,000, as part of the agreement expected to be signed shortly with Fresnillo to jointly explore the Coneto mining district.
-Each unit will consist of one common share and one half of one non-transferable share purchase warrant.
-Each whole share purchase warrant will entitle the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share.
+In the fourth quarter of fiscal 2012, the Company issued 2,500,000 units at \$0.80 per unit, for gross proceeds of \$2,000,000, under a non-brokered private placement.
+Each unit consisted of one common share and one half of one transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share.
+The Company incurred cash share issuance costs of \$19,809 on the private placement.

-If the unit private placement with Fresnillo closes, management believes that the Company will have adequate funds on hand to meet the deferred consideration cash payment and exploration expenditure commitment on the Barsele property for fiscal 2012 and to sustain its corporate operations for the next 12 months.
+Currently, management believes that the Company will have adequate funds on hand to meet the deferred consideration cash payment to Barsele Guld due in April 2012 and it has already exceeded the exploration expenditures required for fiscal 2012.
 However, management anticipates additional funds will be required for subsequent deferred consideration cash payments and exploration expenditures and that new funding will be raised by a private placement of common shares.

 While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, in November 2011, the Company succeeded in raising in excess of \$1.9 million in support of its exploration program on the Barsele property.
+The Company raised an additional \$2.0 million in February 2012 through a private placement with Fresnillo PLC, the Company's exploration partner on the Coneto property.
 However, there is no certainty that the Company will continue to be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.